Clemson announces 2020 Turf School

 CLEMSON — Turfgrass professionals can learn the latest research-based information for turfgrass management during Clemson’s annual Turf School to be held at locations throughout South Carolina.

-The 2019 program will focus on identifying and implementing best management practices for water quality, insect pests, diseases, fertilization and weeds.
+The 2020 program will focus on identifying and implementing best management practices for irrigation water quality, insect pests, diseases, fertilization and weeds.

 Pesticide Recertification credits will be awarded for South Carolina participants.

-Cost is $75 to attend Clemson’s Turf School.
+Cost is $75 per person and is due upon registration.
 The school will take place from 8:30 a.m. to 3 p.m. on the following dates at these locations:

 - Feb.
 12 — Patriot Park Pavilion, 380 General Drive, Sumter, S.C.
 29154.
 Contact Chase Smoak at firstname.lastname@example.org or call 807.773.5561.
 Register online at http://bit.ly/SumterCountyTurfSchool.

 - Feb.
 13 — Beaufort Extension Office, 18 John Galt Road, Beaufort, S.C.
 29906.
 Contact Laura Lee Rose at email@example.com or call 843.473.6025.
 Register online at http://bit.ly/BeaufortCountyTurfSchool.

 - Feb.
 14 — Northside Recreation Center, 900 Annafrel Street, Rock Hill, S.C.
 29730 Contact Paul Thompson at firstname.lastname@example.org or call 803.639.9101.
 Register online at http://bit.ly/YorkCountyTurfSchool.

 In addition to learning best management practices for irrigation water quality, insect pests, diseases, fertilization and weeds, participants also will learn how Clemson University is refining effective management techniques through scientific trials designed to minimize economic and environmental costs while still meeting federal and state guidelines and regulations.